Public bar in the Clare Castle Hotel, corner of William and Port Stephens Streets, Raymond Terrace, New South Wales

 |Date created:||Between 1941 and June 1942|

-View of a curved linoleum-topped bar faced with staggered square and rectangular tiles, which also feature on the walls.
+View of a curved linoleum-topped bar faced with a staggered pattern of square and rectangular tiles, which also feature on the walls.
 There is a fluted pattern on the wall trim and the cornices, chromed edgings and fixtures and the room is lit by fountain shaped ceiling lights.
 Flooring is linoleum and tiles.
-Other details include a wall clock, a switchboard, a thermometer above the servery hatch and an Ohmer cash register.
+Other details include a wall clock, a switchboard, a thermometer above the servery hatch and a cash register.
 The Clare Castle Hotel was purchased by Tooth & Company in March 1921 and sold in the early 1980s.
 On completion of rebuilding at some date between 1941 and June 1942 the hotel was a two storeyed brick structure with a fully tiled ground floor exterior and a tile roof.
 The architectural style of the interior is known as P. & O. Ship Style because of its similarities to ocean liner forms.

 |Location:||William Street, Raymond Terrace, New South Wales|